utsavthakur448/Rock-Paper-Scissor-Game/README.md

-# Rock Paper Scissors – Dark Theme Web Game
+# Rock Paper Scissors Game
 An interactive, animated, and Responsive Rock Paper Scissors game built using HTML, CSS, and JavaScript — featuring a sleek dark theme and real-time score tracking!

 🔗 Live Demo